mtailanian-digitalsense/wys-backend-module-project/README.md

 **Method** : `POST`

-**Auth required** : -
+**Auth required** : YES

-**Permissions required** : -

 **Data constraints**

-Provide the name, owner user ID, M2 generated ID and location ID of Project to be created.
+Provide the `name` and owner user `ID of Project` to be created.
+The `location ID` and the `generated M2 ID` will be created when the User finishes the Project creation process, so they may not be in the request data.

 ```json
 {